datacamp/courses-introduction-to-python/chapter4.md

 np_x[:,0]
 ```

 For the regular Python lists, this is a real pain.
-For 2D Numpy arrays, it's pretty intuitive: the indices before the column refer to the rows, those after the column refer to the columns.
+For 2D Numpy arrays, it's pretty intuitive: the indexes before the column refer to the rows, those after the column refer to the columns.
 The `:` tells Python to include all rows, or all columns, respectively.

 The code that converts the pre-loaded `baseball` list to a 2D Numpy array is already in the script.
 Add some lines to make the correct selections.
 Remember that in Python, the first element is at index 0!